 The average Joe often needs Rihanna or Beyoncé or Kanye or [insert your favorite star’s name here] to wear a garment by a designer that is not as established as Gucci or Louis Vuitton or Prada or Chanel or for Kim Kardashian to grace a red carpet in order to make the brand/event relevant or interesting or "fashionable" to them.

-As such, there is a strong and valid argument that even if the evening’s award winners are overshadowed by Hollywood, it is in their best interest that stars show up, wear their designs, get photographed and cause a media frenzy.
+As such, there is a strong argument that even if the evening’s award winners are overshadowed a bit by Hollywood, it is in their best interest that stars show up, wear their designs, get photographed and cause a media frenzy.
 This is valuable exposure, and there is a very good chance that a fan or two or ten of these celebrities will now be a life-long fan of the fashion brand.

 Red carpets are powerful marketing opportunities, after all ... but only if there are stars worth tuning in for.
 The CFDA understands this.